cgwire/kitsu/docs/assignation/README.md

 In order for a user to be assigned to a task, they must first be added to a production.
 Please note that you cannot assign tasks to users outside of the production.
 :::

 First, lets add some users to our production.
-Within your project, from the dropdown menu at the top of the page, select the **TEAM** page.
+Within your project, from the dropdown menu at the top of the page, select the **Team** page.

 ![Drop down menu team](../img/getting-started/drop_down_menu_team.png)